-Check the burner to see if it is dirty or clogged.
-The burner may be cleaned with soap and hot water (Figure 34).
+- Take off the burner by removing the two (2) screws located underneath the burner. - Check the burner to see if it is dirty or clogged.
+The burner may be cleaned with soap and hot water (Figure 30).
+IMPORTANT: DO NOT remove the orifice.

-Replacing the Pilot/Thermopile Assembly
+Replacing the Pilot/ Thermopile Assembly

-- Follow the "Removing the Burner/Manifold Assembly" instructions on the following pages to remove the manifold door assembly. - Natural Gas/LP Models Remove the burner to access the pilot/thermopile assembly.
-Remove and keep the screws securing the burner to the manifold (Figure 34). - Remove the screw securing the pilot/thermopile assembly to the pilot bracket and keep for reuse later. - 4.
-Lift the retainer clip straight up from the back of the manifold component block (using a flat-blade screwdriver), then remove the manifold component block from the manifold door (Figure 35).
-IMPORTANT: Be careful not to bend or alter the position of the pilot tube, it will be used as a bending template for the new pilot assembly.
-Note the placement/order of the wires in the manifold component block.
+- Remove the manifold door assembly as described in "Removing the Manifold/Burner Assembly" section. - Remove the burner to access the pilot/thermopile assembly.
+Remove and keep the screws securing the burner to the manifold (Figure 30).
+IMPORTANT: DO NOT remove the orifice. - 3.
+Remove the screw securing the pilot/thermopile assembly to the pilot bracket and keep for reuse later (Figure 31). - 4.
+Lift the retainer clip straight up from the back of the manifold component block (using a flat-blade screwdriver), then remove the manifold component block from the manifold door (Figure 31).
+IMPORTANT: Be careful not to bend or alter the position of the pilot tube.
+It will be used as a bending template for the new pilot assembly.
+Note the placement/order of the wires in the manifold component block. - Lift the pilot/thermopile assembly (including the igniter wire) from the manifold assembly.

-- Lift the pilot/thermopile assembly (including the igniter wire) from the manifold assembly. - NOTE: Read this step carefully before proceeding.
-Use the old pilot/pilot tube assembly as a guide, bend the new pilot tube to match the old one.
+Read this step carefully before proceeding.
+Using the old pilot/pilot tube assembly as a guide, bend the new pilot tube to match the old one.
 Make only the bends closest to the pilot before going to the next step.

-Route the new pilot tube, new igniter wire and new thermopile wire through the opening in the manifold door (Figure 37).

-- Using the pilot/thermopile assembly screw removed earlier reattach the new pilot/thermopile assembly.
+- Route the new pilot tube and wires through the opening in the manifold door.
+See Figure 31. - Using the pilot screw removed earlier, attach the new pilot/ thermopile assembly.
 Reattach the burner to the manifold using the screws removed earlier.
-NOTE: make sure the burner scoop is oriented to the pilot side of the manifold tube (Figure 34). - Reinstall the manifold component block in the manifold door (Figure 37). - Carefully bend the new pilot tube to match the bend of the manifold tube.
-NOTE: When bending DO NOT crimp or crease the pilot tube. - Before you proceed to the next step, install the new brass ferrule nut in the gas control valve/thermostat's pilot tube opening.
-HAND TIGHT ONLY. - Follow the "Replacing the Burner/Manifold Assembly" instructions to replace the manifold door.
+NOTE: If your burner includes a burner scoop, make sure that it is oriented to the pilot side of the manifold tube (Figure 30). - Reinstall the manifold component block in the manifold door.
+Ensure that the pilot tube and wires are positioned as shown in Figure 33. - Carefully bend the new pilot tube to match the bend of the manifold tube.
+NOTE: When bending, DO NOT crimp or crease the pilot tube. - Before you proceed to the next step, install the new brass ferrule nut in the gas control valve/thermostat's pilot tube opening, HAND TIGHT ONLY. - Install the manifold/burner assembly.
+Refer to the "Replacing the Manifold/Burner Assembly" section for instructions.